 We’ve now been a few times and have seen the progression of the park over the last few years, within that time the kids have grown up.
 I’ve wondered how it fits the kids at 3 different ages, as well as where it falls in the country with several theme parks.

-When we first visited both myself and Boo commented that it was OK, a couple of good rides but not lots to do compared to some of the other parks, however Peppa Pig world had not long been opened, and that corner of the park looked great, however it then made everything feels a bit tired and a very local feel of theme park.
-There was a couple of interesting things but to be honest we won’t blown away, and for how far we lived away from there it wasn’t worth the long journey.
+When we first visited both myself and Boo commented that it was OK, a couple of good rides but not lots to do compared to some of the other parks, however Peppa Pig world had not long been opened, and that corner of the park looked great, however, it then made everything feels a bit tired and a very local feel of the theme park.
+There was a couple of interesting things but to be honest, we won’t be blown away, and for how far we lived away from there it wasn’t worth the long journey.